nkchai/JupyterHub-on-Spark/tests.md

 ```
 **It is recommended that you restart the kernel once you stop the session before starting a new session by clicking restart kernel situtated right of stop button (or) from kernel menu, as it clears all the cached variables.**

-> <span style="font-size:1.2em">***Note: You must stop your session before closing the notebook with `spark.stop()`, if you didn't have any spark jobs running.
-This helps to free up resources assigned to your job, such that other jobs in the queue can make use of them.*** </span>
+### ***Note: You must stop your session before closing the notebook with `spark.stop()`, if you didn't have any spark jobs running.
+This helps to free up resources assigned to your job, such that other jobs in the queue can make use of them!!!!!!!!***

 ## Logs